shohey1226/Ansinpack/README.md

 ## Discription

-Ansinpack Flow is desinged for immutable infrastructure by using Ansible and Packer.
+Ansinpack Flow is a flow to build immutable infrastructure by using Ansible and Packer.
 The name comes from ANSIble aNd PACKer.
 Also Ansin(安心) means 'feel safe' in Japanese.
 Hope that this flow provides a package for infrastructure engineer to feel safe:)